 San Jose Alcohol Rehab

 At our San Jose alcohol rehab treatment center, we understand the struggle that people go through to conquer their addiction.
 Wellness Retreat Recovery Center offers a variety of evidence-based treatment programs.
-Each designed to improve the chances of success.
+Each is designed to improve the chances of success.
 San Jose, California, provides beautiful hiking trails, and a peaceful atmosphere, offering a perfect place to recover from substance abuse.
 The highly qualified team at our recovery center is eager to help you begin your long-lasting sobriety journey.

 What is Alcoholism?